hans89/crossbeam-rfcs/text/2018-01-21-half-stealing.md

 increasing, `s(x) <= x`, and `s(1) >= 1`, so that if the deque has `x` elements, `steal_half()` may
 try to steal at most `s(x)` elements and `pop()` takes at most `x - s(x)` elements.

 The optimal steal bounds will be different for different applications.
-We leave the perfmance evaluation of various configurations for various applications as a future work.
+We leave the performance evaluation of various configurations for various applications as a future work.